Thyroid deiodinase enzymes serve to manage thyroid hormones at every level of metabolism.

 It’s much more complex than your thyroid gland releasing thyroid hormone into the bloodstream and calling it a day.

-It turns out, instead, that thyroid hormone is highly regulated by these deiodinase enzymes where they serve to either activate, inactivate and control the concentration of thyroid hormone in both your cells and bloodstream.
+It turns out, instead, that thyroid hormone is highly regulated by these deiodinase enzymes which serve to either activate, inactivate, or control the concentration of thyroid hormone in both your cells and bloodstream.